steipete/steipete.com/_posts/2020-09-21-disabling-keyboard-avoidance-in-swiftui-uihostingcontroller.md

 ## When Keyboard Avoidance Is Unwanted

-When they keyboard is visible and `UIHostingController` doesn't own the full screen, views try to move away from the keyboard.[^2] This has been [quite a frustrating bug for many](https://developer.apple.com/forums/thread/658432), and is especially bad if you [embed `UIHostingController` as table](https://noahgilmore.com/blog/swiftui-self-sizing-cells/)- or collection view cells[^4].
+When they keyboard is visible and `UIHostingController` doesn't own the full screen, views try to move away from the keyboard.
+This has been [quite a frustrating bug for many](https://developer.apple.com/forums/thread/658432), and is especially bad if you [embed `UIHostingController` as table](https://noahgilmore.com/blog/swiftui-self-sizing-cells/)- or collection view cells[^4].

 {% twitter https://twitter.com/thesamcoe/status/1306350596715282434?s=20 %}